TylerSimonenko/CSC_212_Review_Project/README.md

 CSC 212 - MEC Review Project

-Group Members:
-Tyler Simonenko
-Nick Marshall
-Darryl Fleurantin
+Group Members: Tyler Simonenko, Nick Marshall, Darryl Fleurantin

 Summary:
 As a student in college, knowing your current standing in a class is important in determining if you should reach out for